This Creamy Tomato Tortellini Soup is rich, comforting and full of cheesy tortellini… it’s the ultimate comfort food soup!

 - 1 cup whole milk

 - Heat olive oil in a dutch oven or large soup pot over medium heat.
-Add chopped onions and cook until soft and just beginning to brown (about 8-10 minutes), stirring frequently.
+Add chopped onions and cook until soft and just beginning to brown (about 8 to 10 minutes), stirring frequently.

 - Add garlic, stirring constantly for an additional 30 seconds.

 - Add tomatoes and juices, chicken stock, sugar and bread crumbs.
-Season with salt and pepper, to taste.
+Season with salt and pepper.
 Bring to a gentle boil.
-Reduce heat, cover and simmer for 20 minutes.
+Reduce heat as necessary to maintain a simmer (medium low).
+Cover and simmer for 20 minutes.

-- Carefully purée tomato mixture using an immersion blender.
+- Remove from heat and very carefully purée tomato mixture using an immersion blender.
 If using a regular blender, purée in small batches and exercise caution.

-- Return tomato mixture to pot.
-Add milk and stir well to combine.
+- Return tomato mixture to pot (if you used a blender to purée) .
+Pour in milk and stir well to combine.
 Bring back to a simmer.
-Add tortellini once simmering, cover and cook an additional 7-10 minutes (or as directed on package of tortellini).
+Add tortellini once simmering, cover and cook an additional 7 to 10 minutes (or as directed on package of tortellini).